 According to Business Study Notes, consumer behaviour is about understanding and studying individuals, organisation or groups of people and the process they go through while selecting, securing, using, and consuming a product or a service to satisfy the needs.

-Whether you call it buyer journey, buying cycle, buyer funnel, consumer purchase decision process or any other terminology.
+Whether you call it buyer journey, the buying cycle, buyer funnel, consumer purchase decision process, buyer decision processes or any other terminology.

 The vital thing to note here is that the typical customer passes through five decision-making stages or steps in their purchasing cycle.